ryan-hays/core/misc/affinity_freshman.md

 #
 # crucial part 3: convert_protein_and_ligand_to_image
 # creates an image (sparse or dense) from input atom coordinates
-# dense image is cubic, has only some atoms of the protein, and describes pixels (not atoms)
+# sparse image roughly can be described as array like
+# [[atom_tag1,x1,y1,z1]
+#  [atom_tag2,x2,y2,z2]
+#  [atom_tag3,x3,y3,z3]]
-# empty spaces in dense image are filled with zeros
+# dense image is a 3D cube filled with zeros and float numbers
+# both PDB and av4 store data in sparse representations
+# network, however, needs a 3D variant to do convolutions
 #
 # crucial part 4: tf.train.batch (for three reasons)
 # reason 1: